 "Of course the lads were upset, some of them had their wallets taken.
 They felt as though their privacy had been violated, so they are right to be upset."

-Spain triumphed 10-0 against Tahiti on Thursday, with Chelsea striker Fernando Torres scoring four goals, and Azpilicueta could not speak highly enough of the venue or his team's performance.
+Spain triumphed 10-0 against Tahiti on Thursday night, with Chelsea striker Fernando Torres scoring four goals, and Azpilicueta could not speak highly enough of the venue or his team's performance.